dgalcalde/internationalization/README.md

 ## How to work

-The component has a default language for the language will not apply any changes.
+The component has a default language, for this language will not apply any changes.
 With this we obtain that do not influence the performance and the content is indexed.
 If the language is different, it will search all instances of a class, and apply translations that appear in the file properties ( using a translation i18n applied by jquery ).
 The application rewrite html content,

 ## Installation